hhiep1504/hhiep1504/README.md

 I'm a Vietnamese data scientist currently completing an **MSc in Data Science at the University of York**.
 I previously studied **Data Science and Artificial Intelligence at HUST** and worked as an **AI Applications Intern at Viettel Telecom**.

 My interests include applied machine learning, quantitative modelling, time-series forecasting, computer vision and reproducible data pipelines.
-I enjoy turning messy data into useful answers—and occasionally reminding complex models that simple baselines still exist.
+I enjoy turning messy data into useful answers, and occasionally reminding complex models that simple baselines still exist.

 ### About me